 Business Data is collected from our website as follows:

 Business Data is not shared with third parties except for the purposes stated in this statement.
 We may share Business Data with authorized employees, affiliates, subsidiaries, vendors, or other third parties to perform services on our behalf that are related to the purposes stated in this statement (e.g., our customer relationship management (CRM) system provider, etc.)

 We may disclose Business Data to third parties when we believe we are reasonably required to do so by law, and in order to investigate, prevent, or take action regarding suspected or actual prohibited activities, including but not limited to fraud and situations involving potential threats to the physical safety of any person.

-We may transfer Business Data, including any personally identifiable data, to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, debt refinancing, or other corporate change.
-In these instances, Eyeota will take the steps necessary to ensure that the Business Data will continue to be governed by this privacy statement.
+We may transfer any data we have, including Platform Data and Business Data to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, debt refinancing, or other corporate change.

 How long do you keep Business Data for?

 We retain Business Data for as long as we have an active relationship with our partners unless otherwise specified, or until it is deleted following a request from the subject of the data.
 Business Data is deleted 13-months after our last interaction unless Business Data is required to be stored under applicable law.